 Example: A RM 70,000 car loan with an interest rate of 3.5%.

 |Monthly Installment||RM 2,148.61 (3 Years)||RM 1,370.83 (5 Years)||RM 852.31 (9 Years)|

 |Total Interest||RM 7,350||RM 12,250||RM 22,050|

-To know how the instalment and interest rate is calculated for your fixed rate car loan, its kind of straightforward and all you need is to determine these values:
+To know how the installment and interest rate is calculated for your fixed-rate car loan, all you need to do is to determine these values: